zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

     3. For **Select OCPUs Count per Instance**, leave 2 selected.

-    4. (Optional) If you want to use one of your existing VCNs, select **Use Existing VCN**.
-Select a VCN that has a regional public subnet and the required security rules.
+    4. (Optional) If you want to use one of your existing VCNs, select **Use Existing VCN**, and then select a VCN that has a regional public subnet and the required security rules.
 Also select your public subnet.

   ![Options section](images/options-section.png "Options section")